It’s UTMB week! Read our women’s and men’s previews before following our live coverage starting on Friday.

 Road Running Shoes Versus Trail Running Shoes

-An easy way to think about the difference between road and trail shoes is to think about the difference between road and mountain bike tires.
+An easy way to understand the difference between road and trail shoes is to compare road and mountain bike tires.
 Road bike tires have a smooth surface meant to glide quickly across smooth surfaces with minimal friction.
 On the other hand, mountain bike tires have beefy lugs to provide more traction and grip to help move across loose and uneven surfaces.

 It’s the same with road and trail running shoes.
 Road shoes, like the ones featured in this guide, have smooth outsoles and are meant for pavement or smooth gravel roads.
-Trail shoes will have beefy lugs on the outsoles.
-Trail running shoes sometimes also have additional features like rock plates and extra protection around the toebox to help deal with rocks and roots on the trail.
+Trail shoes will have beefy lugs on the outsoles and sometimes also have additional features like rock plates and extra protection around the toebox to help deal with rocks and roots on the trail.
+You can explore our favorite options for trail shoes in our Best Trail Running Shoes guide.

 Different Types of Road Running Shoes

 Finding the best road running shoes can be overwhelming and intimidating.
 Shoes are designed differently for various tasks, such as everyday running, workouts, and racing.
 And within those different categories are shoes with varying cushion, drop, and stability levels.
-While plenty of road running shoes are specialized for specific situations, the road running shoes in this guide are ideally suited for every day running at a comfortable pace, though they’ll get the job done in a workout or race.
-Lighter and bouncier shoes like the Topo Athletic Cyclone 2 and the New Balance FuelCell Rebel v4 will perform a little better in speedier sessions, while the Nike Pegasus 41 is better suited for a relaxed pace.
-The Hoka Clifton 9 strikes a nice balance of doing everything well.
+While plenty of road running shoes have specializations for specific situations, the road running shoes in this guide are ideally suited for everyday running at a comfortable pace, though they’ll get the job done in a workout or race.
+Lighter and bouncier shoes like the Hoka Rocket X 3 and the New Balance FuelCell Rebel v5 will perform a little better in speedier sessions.

 Stability Versus Neutral Running Shoes